HackTheSolarSystem/MineralMapping/README.md

 #### Random Forest Classification
 Random forest classification builds many decision trees that produce a non-linear model for classification.
-In practice we found that this handled the real-object mineral case more robustly than the linear classification case.
+In practice we found that this approach handled the real-object mineral case more robustly than the linear classification case.

 #### Nearest Neighbor Classification
 Nearest neighbor was implemented by comparing intensities in the image to the theoretical intensities given by our inference above.
 Each